realityfabric/Base-Conversion-Calculator/README.md

 base-conversion
 ===============

-A program which takes any number with a base between 2 and 10 and converts it to its equivilent in any base between 2 and 10.
+A program which converts a number with a base between 2 and 10 and calculates its equivilent in any base between 2 and 10.

-Written in C++, and with a GUI written with Qt 5.5.1.
+Written in C++, and with a GUI written with Qt5.5 and tested in Qt5.8.